Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Invariant equilibria

-\prettyref{fig:invs_sq} shows all invariant equilibria for the $6\times 6$ square economy with periodic boundaries.
-In these spatial patterns, retail agglomerations are symmetrically placed over the square economy.
-For example, in patterns $29$, $64$, and $80$, retail agglomerations are equidistantly placed to form square patterns. \prettyref{fig:se-ex} in the main text shows pattern 37.

-\prettyref{fig:invs_hx} shows all invariant equilibria for the $6\times 6$ triangular lattice economy with periodic boundaries.
-Analogous to \prettyref{fig:invs_sq}, retail agglomerations exhibit geographical symmetry.

-In our stylized two-dimensional economy, these invariant equilibria are characterized by the \emph{group} $G$ that represents the symmetry of the economy.
-For example, the square lattice with periodic boundaries is invariant (symmetric) under $90^\circ$, $180^\circ$, and $270^\circ$ rotation as well as horizontal and vertical translation; and $G$ is a mathematical object that encapsulates such symmetry.
-By exploiting this symmetry, the GAP software \citep{GAP4} was employed to enumerate the invariant equilibria for the square and triangular lattice economy considered in this study.
+\Cref{fig:invs_sq_8} lists all the invariant equilibria for the $8\times 8$ square economy with periodic boundaries. \cref{fig:se-ex} in the main text shows pattern 64 in \cref{fig:invs_sq_8}. \cref{fig:invs_hx} shows all the invariant equilibria for the $6\times 6$ triangular tird economy with periodic boundaries.
+We observe that retail agglomerations are symmetrically placed over the geography.
+These invariant equilibria are characterized by the \emph{group} $G$ that represents the symmetry of the economy.
+For example, the $8\times 8$ square geography is invariant (symmetric) under $90^\circ$, $180^\circ$, and $270^\circ$ rotation as well as horizontal and vertical translation.
+The group $G$ is a mathematical object that encapsulates such symmetry.
+By exploiting this symmetry, the GAP software \citep{GAP4} was employed to enumerate the invariant equilibria for the square and triangular grid economy considered in this study.
 For each geography, we first enumerate all the \emph{subgroups} $\{G'\}$ in the ground group $G$.
-Subsequently, we apply \emph{orbit decomposition} for each subgroup $G'$, which is a partitioning of the set of locations $[K]$ into \emph{equivalence class} defined by the \emph{action} of $G'$ (i.e., the permutations of zone indices induced by $G'$).
+Subsequently, we apply \emph{orbit decomposition} for each subgroup $G'$, which is a partitioning of the set of locations $[K]$ into \emph{equivalence class} defined by the \emph{action} of $G'$ (the permutations of zone indices induced by $G'$).
 The support $\operatornamewithlimits{supp}(\BrVtx^*)$ of each invariant equilibria $\BrVtx^*$ corresponds to one of the partitioned components of $[K]$.
-For details, see \cite{Ikeda-etal-JEDC2018} and \cite{Ikeda-etal-IJBC2019} that provide group-theoretic analysis of invariant equilibria in square and triangular economies, respectively, with an arbitrary number of locations.
+See \cite{Ikeda-etal-JEDC2018} and \cite{Ikeda-etal-IJBC2019} for group-theoretic foundations of invariant equilibria in square and triangular geographies, respectively, with an arbitrary number of locations.

 {

 }